The Bankrate promise

 A fully insulated porch takes the advantages of the others and adds the benefit of climate control: You can connect your porch to your home’s HVAC system and fully regulate the temperature.
 These porches have insulation in the walls, and preferably insulate the windows as well.
 In short, the porch becomes like a regular room.
 The downside of four-season porches is that they cost more, have a more complex build process, and take longer to build than the alternatives.

-What influences the cost of enclosing a porch?
+What are the cost factors for enclosing a porch?

 Materials have a wide cost range depending on the purpose and type.

 - Three-season: $5,000 to $30,000, according to HomeAdvisor.
 Materials for a three-season room enclosure can vary, but generally include framing materials and windows, at a minimum.
-Windows can run from $150 at the lower tier, up to over $1,000 at the high end.
-Lumber costs for framing varies, but generally will be only a small portion compared to the windows.
+Windows can run from $200 at the lower tier, up to over $2,000 at the high end.
+Lumber costs for framing vary, but generally will be only a small portion compared to the windows.

 Cheap ways to enclose a porch